dwrobel/flatcam/README.md

 =================================================

+21.03.2020

+- fixed Cutout Tool to work with negative values for Margin parameter

 20.03.2020

 - updated the "re-cut" feature in Geometry object; now if the re-cut parameter is non zero it will cut half of the entered distance before the isolation end and half of it after the isolation end